maximilian-ho/how-we-teach-ourselves/how_to_stay_focused.md

 # How to stay focused

-We continuously set a three-minute timer, during which we must work.
+We continuously set a three-minute timer, during which we must work